 After having a glorious time in San Diego the previous month, my husband Rich and I decided to return.
 Since we had a great experience with our last lodging selection, we reached out to the same Airbnb hosts to see if they had any other properties.
-As it turns out, a second unit was located in relatively the same neighborhood just down the street…so we decided to try it.
+As it turns out, they own a second unit, an Architectural Urban Loft Airbnb.
+It was located in relatively the same neighborhood just down the street…so we decided to try it.

 Our hosts, Kathy and Alli have created another hip and inviting space.
 Dubbed Architectural Urban Loft in Little Italy, the property features subtle positive elements that represent the bright outlook of the hosts.
 Art has become an important part of how Alli and Kathy provide their guests with an overall peace of mind and a great feeling in both of their airbnb units.